 The Board of Directors and the shareholders of the Holding Company approved Employee Stock Option Plan at their meeting in January 2022.
 Pursuant to this approval, the Holding Company instituted ESOP 2021 Plan in January 2022.
 The nomination and remuneration committee of the Holding Company administers this Plan.
 Each option carries with it the right to purchase one equity share of the Holding Company.
 The Options have been granted to employees of the Holding Company and its subsidiaries at an exercise price that is not less than the face value of shares as on date of grant of such option.
-Option Granted under ESOP 2021 shall vest not earlier than minimum period of 1 (One) year and not later than maximum period of 3 (Three) years from the date of grant.
+Option granted under ESOP 2021 shall vest not earlier than minimum period of 1 (One) year and not later than maximum period of 3 (Three) years from the date of grant.
 The vesting of the options is 33%, 33% and 34% of total options granted after end of first, second and third year respectively from the date of grant.
 The maximum exercise period is 5 years from the date of vesting.

-Number and weighted average exercise prices of options granted, exercised and cancelled/lapsed during the financial year
+Number and weighted average exercise prices of options granted, exercised and cancelled/lapsed during the financial year:

-Particulars March 31, 2023

-No. of options Weighted average exercise price

-Options outstanding at the beginning of the year - -

-Granted during the year 22,633 15.25

-Forfeited during the year 1,024 15.25

-Exercised during the year - -

-Lapsed during the year - -

-Options outstanding at the end of year 21,609 15.25

-Options exercisable at the end of the year - 15.25
+As at Marc h 31, 2024 As at March 31, 2023 Particulars No.of options Weighted average exercise price No.of options Weighted average exercise price Options outstanding at the beginning of the year 21,609 15.25 - - Granted during the year 28,558 15.25 22,633 15.25 Forfeited during the year 2,580 15.25 1,024 15.25 Exercised during the year 5,888 15.25 - - Lapsed during the year - 15.25 - - Options outstanding at the end of year 41,699 15.25 21,609 15.25 Options exercisable at the end of the year 5,079 15.25 - 15.25

-The weighted average remaining contractual life is as follows: Exercise Price
+The weighted average remaining contractual life is as follows: